MarkusSifft/SignalSnap/README.md

 ### Examples
 Examples for every function of the package are currently added to the folder Examples.
 Here are a few lines to get you started.
-We will generate some white noise as signal/dataset store it as Numpy array called `y`.
+We will generate some white noise as signal/dataset and store it as Numpy array called `y`.

 ```python
 import signalsnap as snp